Fusiform gyrus: Synaesthesia

 Recent research has seen activation of the fusiform gyrus during subjective grapheme–color perception in people with synaesthesia.
 The effect of the fusiform gyrus in grapheme sense seems somewhat more clear as the fusiform gyrus seems to play a key role in word recognition.
 The connection to color may be due to cross wiring of (being directly connected to) areas of the fusiform gyrus and other areas of the visual cortex associated with experiencing color.

 Dyslexia

 For those with dyslexia, it has been seen that the fusiform gyrus is underactivated and has reduced gray matter density.

 Face hallucinations

 Increased neurophysiological activity in the fusiform face area may produce hallucinations of faces, whether realistic or cartoonesque, as seen in Charles Bonnet syndrome, hypnagogic hallucinations, peduncular hallucinations, or drug-induced hallucinations.

+Visual imagination and aphantasia

+Recent work has suggested a specialized region in the left fusiform is active during voluntary visual mental imagery.
+This same region is altered in people with congenital aphantasia and disconnected by lesions that cause acquired aphantasia.